jeffscyberjournal/Troubles_Encountered_and_their_resolution/README.md

 - Extra monitor staged for backup PC (normally RDP‑only).

 ### Lessons Learned
-- Single‑monitor reliance = risk/complicates setup by not spare monitor to test, increasing wear and tear on cable connections.
+- Single‑monitor reliance = complicates setup by, not just by cable swapping, but no spare monitor to test, increasing wear and tear on cable connections.
 - Symptom ≠ cause: validate with CMOS reset before assuming GPU failure.
 - GPU was fully functional despite the warnings unique to GPU failure.
 - Functional segregation: compute vs display GPUs.
+AMD R7 GPU now used as main display GPU.
 - Cable wear is a hidden failure vector, could eventually lead to concern.
 - Redundancy planning: spares for monitors and cables.
 - Operational resilience: document full recovery process, symptoms,resolution approach, detailed list of bios previous configuration with back up on USB.